 Father John was tonsured a reader and ordained subdeacon and deacon at a service in the community of Saint Panteleimon, Gosford, on 14 April 2002.[i]
 He was, for the time being, assigned to the Gosford community.[ii]
 On 24 June 2002 he was ordained to the priesthood during an open-air Divine Liturgy at Monkerai on the Day of the Holy Spirit.
 On the same day there was a service for the founding of a church dedicated to the Holy Monastic Fathers.[iii]

 Father John lived in Wallsend at the time of the purchase of the property.
-As there was no dwelling on the monastery grounds, he subsequently rented a cottage on an adjoining property.
+As there was no dwelling on the monastery site, he subsequently rented a cottage on an adjoining property.

-Father John had a storage shed constructed on the property and a cement slab was laid for the construction of the monastery church.
-He is known to have engaged the School of Engineering at the University of Newcastle for advice concerning sustainable water management strategies for the monastery and to have consulted with experts concerning the construction of mud-brick buildings.
+Father John had a storage shed constructed on the property and a cement slab was laid for the construction of the monastery chapel.
+Plans for the chapel can be viewed here and here.
+A detailed plan for the site was developed.
+Father John is known to have engaged the School of Engineering at the University of Newcastle for advice concerning sustainable water management strategies for the monastery and to have consulted with experts concerning the construction of mud-brick buildings.
 He arranged a small temporary chapel in the corner of the storage shed that was used from time to time.
 There were occasional services on the monastery feast-day and at other times when a choir was available.[i]
 Over the years following his ordination Father John continued to visit parishes of the Diocese for Sunday and feast-day services.
 No brethren joined the monastery.
 An Orthodox Christian man from Brisbane lived in a caravan on the property for a time, helping Father John with maintenance tasks.
 On 4 June 2013 Daniel Kisliakov was tonsured a reader and assigned to the clergy staff of the monastery.[ii]
 On the same day, Father John was awarded the right to wear the gold pectoral cross in recognition of ‘his diligent service to the holy Church of Christ.’[iii]

 Although he had for many years enjoyed close and supportive friendships with Metropolitan Hilarion and other senior clergy of the Diocese, from 2013 onwards Father John became increasingly isolated and discouraged.
 Sadly, and against this background, on 8 February 2015 he asked to be released from our Diocese to the Antiochian Orthodox Archdiocese.
 He was granted release on 19 February 2015 on the following terms: